Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

 <a href="https://umontana.zoom.us/rec/play/uscqfriurD83E9CStQSDAfB_W428Kaysg3cZr_UKn0y2VSMKM1X3Z-MSZbZeipFRyMFnPsuMVfoUcOmf?continueMode=true&_x_zm_rtaid=G4Add6vVSduO6RsyHuAu_A.1586561511718.8a343e83de4846f70f0030d0dc81d501&_x_zm_rhtaid=994">Video Link</a>

-If we are going to make this interesting, then we should make our image move.
+If we are going to make this more interactive, then we should make our image move.
 How do we do that?
 We will now turn to the code to make this happen.

 1. Go to MainActivity.java file.
 2. In the onCreate method, we must first get the drawable that we added.
-3. Since we added it to an ImageView, we must get that from the layout.
+3. Since we added it to an ImageView, we must retrieve it from the layout.

 ```java